nlpsandbox/nlpsandbox-schemas/README.md

 ## NLP Sandbox tools

-The OpenAPI specification - or schemas - of the NLP Sandbox tools listed below are available in JSON and YAML formats.
+The OpenAPI specifications - or schemas - of the NLP Sandbox tools listed below are available in JSON and YAML formats.
 These specifications can be given as input to the [OpenAPI Generator] to generate tool "stubs".
 For more information on how to develop and benchmark an NLP Sandbox tool, visit [nlpsandbox.io].